 Urgent care visit volumes continue at a predictable summer pace, but in certain states across the US, we’ve seen a rise in COVID diagnosis.
 In fact, patients with COVID are presenting with symptoms that mirror strep pharyngitis, making it harder to tell the difference without testing.
 To best serve patients, we continue to recommend dual testing for both COVID and strep.
-Here are some of the states experiencing an increase in COVID positivity: Arizona: 19.3%; 17.2%; 14.2%.
 See the chart below for activity in your state.

-As of June 24, states from Washington to Florida saw a significant increase in COVID positivity with Arizona the hardest hit, with 19.3% positivity.
 Keep in mind, this number only reflects patients who were tested.
-It’s possible that the real COVID rate is higher than indicated.
+The real COVID rate may be higher than indicated.
 Does this summer surge suggest a new trend for urgent care that is not nearly as seasonal as it has been historically?
 We’ll be watching.

 Source: Experity Data

 Urgent care clinics are seeing a significant increase in COVID-positive patients based on a seven-day average.
-From mid-May through the end of June, the positivity rate grew from 5.2% to 9.4%.
+From mid-May through the beginning of July, the positivity rate has grown from 5.2% to 11.1%.

 Source: Experity Data